Chris Heimerdinger: Books and films

 Heimerdinger is the author of the Tennis Shoes Adventure Series.
 His first published work was Tennis Shoes Among the Nephites (1989), based on events in the Book of Mormon.
 Thus far thirteen books have followed in the series, the first of which features three children who discover a secret cave capable of transporting its visitors back in time.
 The following books continue with the original characters as they go to college, get married, and have kids.
 The characters also have to deal with death, parenting troubles and time travel.
 The first books in the series were intended to be a fictional account of the Book of Mormon, while later ones explore other historical eras, including Ancient Rome, Israel during the Roman destruction in A.D.
 73, and the time period of the Tower of Babel.
 The last five novels in this series include research notes at the end of each chapter.
+In 2014, Heimerdinger released the 12th book in the series, "Drums of Desolation", which involves the final battle between the Nephites and the Lamanites from the Book of Mormon.

-In 2005, Heimerdinger began production of Passage to Zarahemla.
+In 2005, Heimerdinger began production of the film Passage to Zarahemla.
 Originally written in 1999 as a screenplay entitled "Summer of the Nephite" it was published as a novel, Passage to Zarahemla in 2003.
 The film was released to cinemas in October 2007 and as of 2011 ranks in the top 150 for both Christian and Fantasy Live-Action films.
 It was released on DVD in June 2008.
 In August 2011, a book sequel to Passage to Zarahemla, entitled Escape From Zarahemla was released by Covenant Communications, Inc. A self-published novel, Muckwhip's Guide to Capturing the Latter-day Soul, was released as an ebook in November 2012 and as a paperback in December 2012.

 In 2008, Heimerdinger was among the top 10 list of LDS authors as chosen by Mormon Times readers.